QazQazaq/RTSP/README.md

 ### 1. Setting up RTSP Stream

 1. Navigate to the Settings page
-2. Enter your RTSP URL in the "RTSP Stream URL" field (e.g., `rtsp://wowzaec2demo.streamlock.net/vod/mp4:BigBuckBunny_115k.mp4`)
+2. Enter your RTSP URL in the "RTSP Stream URL" field
 3. Configure other playback settings as needed
 4. Click "Save Settings"